GBAF Logo

 Add as preferred source on Google

-Armenia's EU Aspirations and EAEU Response
+Armenia's EU Aspirations and Tensions with the Eurasian Economic Union

-MOSCOW, May 29 (Reuters) - The Russian-led Eurasian Economic Union (EAEU) will consider suspending Armenia later this year out of concerns its pursuit of European Union membership jeopardises the union's economic security, according to a joint statement published on Friday.
+After a meeting in Astana, the Eurasian Economic Union (EAEU) said it will consider suspending Armenia later this year out of concerns its pursuit of EU membership jeopardises the union's economic security.

-The leaders of Russia, Kazakhstan, Belarus and Kyrgyzstan said that Armenia's westward integration posed "significant risks to the economic security" to the EAEU, and that its continued membership would be reviewed at the group's next meeting in December.
+The leaders of Russia, Kazakhstan, Belarus and Kyrgyzstan said that Armenia's westward integration posed "significant risks to the economic security" of the EAEU, and that its continued membership would be reviewed at the group's next meeting in December.

 Russia, with the EAEU's largest economy by far, has been dialing up the pressure on Armenia in recent weeks, slapping temporary restrictions on agricultural imports and threatening to halt supplies of cheap Russian oil products and gas to the South Caucasus country, upon which it heavily relies.

-Upcoming Parliamentary Election
+Upcoming Election and Political Stakes

 Reporting and Editorial Credits